hypriot/blog/content/post/more-microservice-bliss-with-docker-1-12.md

 Still we get built-in loadbalancing to our backend services.
 We even can access those services from every node in our cluster.
 Docker Swarm has a kind of built-in mesh routing integrated that takes care of routing requests to the appropriate backend containers.

-With all the new functionality one could assume that setting up a Docker Swarm cluster got even more complicated then before.
+With all the new functionality one could assume that setting up a Docker Swarm cluster got even more complicated than before.
 But to the contrary - it got much easier - and that by leaps and bounds.

 Don't believe me?
 Just follow along.